Susanna Ounei: Feminism

 Ounei has pointed out that Kanak women were involved in "grassroots" activism from the mid-19th century, when they tried to hide their husbands and children from the French armies.

 More recently, they fought the prohibition against contraception imposed by the French and supported and participated in opposition to French armed forces.

 In 1974 Ounei was arrested and beaten for expressing her opposition to the celebration of the colonization of New Caledonia on 24 September 1853.
 In prison Ounei developed the concept of the feminist Groupe de femmes kanak exploitées en lutte (GFKEL) with other women including Déwé Gorodey, at that time the only Kanak woman to have ever received a college education.
 The organization was intended to ensure equal treatment of women within the independence movement.
+In July 1983, Ounei chained herself along with other activists to a building representing the French state in solidarity with other prisoners.
 In 1984 GFKEL was one of the founding organizations of the Kanak and Socialist National Liberation Front (FLNKS: Front de Libération Nationale Kanak et Socialiste).

 Around 1986 the GFKEL became dormant.